-Time seriously flies, like I can’t believe summer’s coming to an end!
-I’m super sad that it’s almost over so I’m going to re-live my favorite memories by sharing them all with you today on Sensible Stylista, BUT before we tackle my top 5, we gotta talk end-of-summer goals, frands.
+Time seriously flies, like I can’t believe this season’s coming to an end!
+I’m super sad that it’s almost over so I’m going to re-live my summer highlights by sharing them all with you today on Sensible Stylista, BUT before we tackle my top 5, we gotta talk end-of-summer goals, frands.
 There’s still one week left, which means we have a few more days to live it up.
-As I’m sure you all know, I’m a big fan of lists so I’m going to share things I want to do (or do more of) before the fun officially comes to an end.
+As I’m sure you all know, I’m a big fan of lists so I’m going to share things I want to do (or do more of) before the fun officially comes to a close.

 - Check out Frank Lloyd Wright’s Fallingwater.

 - Hike C&O Canal’s Billy Goat Trail with Daisy.